+The void receive\other(ClientRequestInfo ri) method

-Implementation of the void receive_exception(ClientRequestInfo ri) interface receive_other-provides an interception point for querying information when a request results in something other than a normal reply or an exception.
-For example, a request could result in a retry (for example, a GIOP Reply with a LOCATION_FORWARD status was received); or on asynchronous calls, the reply does not immediately follow the request.
+receive\other-provides an interception point for querying information when a request results in something other than a normal reply or an exception.
+For example, a request could result in a retry (for example, a GIOP Reply with a LOCATION\FORWARD status was received); or on asynchronous calls, the reply does not immediately follow the request.
 However, the control is returned to the client and an ending interception point is called.

 '''

-public void receive_other(ClientRequestInfo ri) throws ForwardRequest {
+public void receive_other(ClientRequestInfo ri) throws

+ForwardRequest {

 '''